Back to Blog

 2. Device Limitations

-• Older computers may not have the processing power to handle high-speed tests
+• Older devices may not handle high-speed tests efficiently.

-• Some browsers perform better than others for speed testing
+• Some browsers perform speed tests more accurately than others.

 3. Wi-Fi vs. Wired Connections